onikupuni/onikupuni/.github/README.md

-# Osaka Blockchain  week
+# Osaka Blockchain Week

-Osaka Blockchain  week is a community-organized initiative.
+Osaka Blockchain Week is a community-organized initiative.
 We have no single owner.
 It is an agnostic movement based on the premise that self-organization is the backbone of the ecosystem.
 We invite projects, individuals and anyone interested in fruitful and educational discussions to join us.